aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 a CP is found with gradient norm less than GRADEPS (default: 1e-12), then it is accepted as CP.

+A way to filter out unwanted CPs is the optional TYPES keyword.
+The TYPES keyword accepts a single word as argument, composed of any combination of the letters "n", "b", "r", and "c".
+Each letter corresponds to a CP type (nucleus, bond, ring, cage).
+If the TYPES keyword is given, find only CPs of the types given by the following word.
+For instance, "TYPES br" means "find only bonds and rings".

 The DISCARD keyword can be used to reduce the list of critical points.
 If the expression `expr.s` evaluated at the critical point is non-zero, the critical point is discarded.
 A typical use for this